-Hong Kong still had the overall lead in the Admirals Cup series for ocean-going yachts after the second inshore race near Cowes.
+Background: Hong Kong still had the overall lead in the Admirals Cup series for ocean-going yachts after the second inshore race near Cowes.
 A strong breeze that freshened to near gale force caused trouble for many of the boats in the fleet which was led across the finishing line by two Irish entries.

 SYNOPSIS: At the start Hong Kong was ahead on points from the first race, but it was not certain whether the stronger conditions being experienced would suit them

 In fact Blizzard of Britain was first round the bouy for the first downwind ???.